Haley campaign rips Trump, DeSantis in donor memo

 “Donald Trump had a pretty good Q1, if you count being indicted as ‘good,’” according to the memo, which was first reported by Axios.

-Haley’s campaign also takes aim at DeSantis, who’s widely expected to launch a White House bid later this spring, needling him for making “one misstep after another,” including describing Russia’s invasion of Ukraine as a “territorial dispute.”
+Haley’s campaign also takes aim at DeSantis, who is widely expected to launch a White House bid later this year, needling him for making “one misstep after another,” including describing Russia’s invasion of Ukraine as a “territorial dispute.”

 When it comes to other would-be presidential hopefuls, the Haley campaign’s memo was dismissive: “Wait, what others?”